ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-documentation/README.md

 # documentation folder for sharetrait database version 1.0.0

-name of folder: db-documentation folder type: informative documents
+name of folder: db-documentation folder type: informative documents and diagrams for sharetrait database

 ## folder description

 This folder contains information about the definition and description of the components of the database.
 The components refer to the tables and field characteristics of the tables constituting the ShareTrait DataBase version 1.0.0

-## file list of db-documentation folder
+## file list name and description for the db-documentation folder

 | file_name | format | file_description |
 | :--- | --- | :--- |